rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 #### VIP

-The VIP is a virtual IP address.
-This is the address assigned to an Active/Passive cluster.
-Assign the VIP to a cluster node that is active.
-If a service failure occurs, deactivation of the VIP occurs on the failed node while activation occurs on the node taking over.
+The VIP is a virtual IP address assigned to an Active/Passive cluster.
+Assign the VIP to an active cluster node.
+If a service failure occurs, the VIP is deactivated on the failed node, while activation occurs on the node taking over.
 This is known as failover.

-Clients always address the cluster using VIP, making active server failovers transparent to them.
+Clients always address the cluster using VIP, making active server failovers transparent.

 #### Split-brain

-Split-brain is the main risk a cluster may encounter.
+Split-brain is the leading risk a cluster may encounter.
 This condition occurs when several nodes in a cluster think their neighbor is inactive.
-The node then tries to start the redundant service, and several nodes provide the same service, which can lead to annoying side-effects (duplicate VIPs on the network, competing data access, and so on.).
+The node then tries to start the redundant service, and several nodes provide the same service, which can lead to annoying side effects (duplicate VIPs on the network, competing data access, and so on).

 Possible technical solutions to avoid this problem are: